Skip to contents

 method = "butterworth", ## Butterworth digital filter is a common choice

-order = 2, ## order is the number of filter passes
+order = 2, ## filter order number

-W = 0.02, ## fractional critical frequency
+W = 0.02, ## filter fractional critical frequency `[0, 1]`

-na.rm = TRUE ## explicitly preserve any NAs and avoid errors
+na.rm = TRUE ## explicitly ignore NAs

 )